-There is no record that Jesus was born sick, diseased, or disabled.
+Firstly, there is no record that Jesus was born sick, diseased, or disabled.
 So I’m not sure how the comment about God wanting us to be healthy relates.
-Insofar as wealth, Mr. Benge left out the fact that Christ was visited by wise men who brought Him expensive gifts including gold (Mt 2:11).
+Insofar as wealth, Mr. Benge left out the fact that Christ was visited by wise men who brought Him expensive gifts—-including gold (Mt 2:11).

 James 5 promises the prayer of faith will heal the sick.
 Doesn’t say maybe.
 Doesn’t say sometimes.
 It says the prayer of faith shall heal the sick (vs 15, DBY).